jdevstatic-tutorials/content-dev-workflow/README.md

 initial thoughts.
 This is still a draft even though
 I am using the `main` branch because this is still private.
-Make sure, you include the default `README.md` file.
-The  default `README.md` is the actual page and it should be the only one for my content.
+It is the default `README.md` file that is the actual page and it should be the only one for my content.
 If the tutorial or lesson is very long, it can simply have a TOC with